-How and when may I submit a stockholder proposal, including a stockholder nomination for director, for the Company's 2023 Annual Meeting?
+How and when may I submit a stockholder proposal, including a stockholder nomination for director, for the Company's 2024 Annual Meeting?

-If you are interested in submitting a proposal for inclusion in our proxy statement for the 2023 Annual Meeting, you need to follow the procedures outlined in Rule 14a-8 of the Exchange Act, or the Exchange Act.
-To be eligible for inclusion, we must receive your stockholder proposal for our proxy statement for the 2023 Annual Meeting of Stockholders at our principal corporate offices in Brentwood, Tennessee no later than January 13, 2023.
+If you are interested in submitting a proposal for inclusion in our proxy statement for the 2024 Annual Meeting, you need to follow the procedures outlined in Rule 14a-8 of the Exchange Act, or the Exchange Act.
+To be eligible for inclusion, we must receive your stockholder proposal for our proxy statement for the 2024 Annual Meeting of Stockholders at our principal corporate office in Paducah, Kentucky no later than , 2024.

 In addition, our bylaws require that we be given advance written notice for nominations for election to our Board of Directors and other matters that stockholders wish to present for action at an annual meeting other than those to be included in our proxy statement under Rule 14a-8.
-Pursuant to our bylaws, if notice of any stockholder proposal is received before February 23, 2023, or after March 25, 2023, then the notice will be considered untimely and we are not required to present such proposal at the 2023 Annual Meeting.
+Pursuant to our bylaws, if notice of any stockholder proposal is received before , 2024, or after , 2024, then the notice will be considered untimely and we are not required to present such proposal at the 2024 Annual Meeting.

-The stockholder's notice to the Secretary must set forth (1) as to each person whom the stockholder proposes to nominate for election as a director (a) his/her name, age, business address and residence address, (b) his/her principal occupation and employment, (c) the number of shares of common stock of IMAC which are owned beneficially or of record by him/her as well as, among other things, any derivative or synthetic instrument, convertible security, put, option, stock appreciation right or similar rights; (d) a description of any agreement, arrangement or understanding; and (e) any other information relating to the nominee that would be required to be disclosed in a proxy statement or other filings required to be made in connection with solicitations of proxies for election of directors pursuant to Section 14 of the Exchange Act, and the rules and regulations promulgated thereunder; (2) as to any other business that the stockholder proposes to bring before the 2023 annual meeting, (a) a brief description of the business desired to be brought before the 2023 annual meeting, (b) the text of the proposal or business (including the text of any resolutions proposed for consideration and, in the event that such business includes a proposal to amend our bylaws, the language of the proposed amendment), (c) the reasons for conducting such business at the 2023 annual meeting, and (d) any material interest in such business of such stockholder and the beneficial owner, if any, on whose behalf the proposal is made; and (3) as to the stockholder giving the notice (a) his/her name and record address and (b) the number of shares of IMAC's common stock that are owned beneficially or of record by him/her.
-The notice delivered by a stockholder must be a stockholder of record on the date on which he/she gives the notice described above and on the record date for the determination of stockholders entitled to vote at the 2023 annual meeting.
+The stockholder's notice to the Secretary must set forth (1) as to each person whom the stockholder proposes to nominate for election as a director (a) his/her name, age, business address and residence address, (b) his/her principal occupation and employment, (c) the number of shares of common stock of IMAC which are owned beneficially or of record by him/her as well as, among other things, any derivative or synthetic instrument, convertible security, put, option, stock appreciation right or similar rights; (d) a description of any agreement, arrangement or understanding; and (e) any other information relating to the nominee that would be required to be disclosed in a proxy statement or other filings required to be made in connection with solicitations of proxies for election of directors pursuant to Section 14 of the Exchange Act, and the rules and regulations promulgated thereunder; (2) as to any other business that the stockholder proposes to bring before the 2024 annual meeting, (a) a brief description of the business desired to be brought before the 2024 annual meeting, (b) the text of the proposal or business (including the text of any resolutions proposed for consideration and, in the event that such business includes a proposal to amend our bylaws, the language of the proposed amendment), (c) the reasons for conducting such business at the 2024 annual meeting, and (d) any material interest in such business of such stockholder must be accompanied by a written consent of each proposed nominee to being named as a nominee and to serve as a director if elected.
+The stockholder must be a stockholder of record on the date on which he/she gives the notice described above and on the record date for the determination of stockholders entitled to vote at the 2024 annual meeting.